sas87f/commence-tmbc/README.md

 ## 🧠 RL Portion
 Reinforcement Learning for Adaptive Communication

 To enhance the adaptability of the molecular communication system in dynamic environments, a Reinforcement Learning (RL) framework has been integrated.
-The RL agent learns to make decisions that aim to optimize communication accuracy even when network conditions change such as the occurance of node failures.
+The RL agent learns to make decisions that aim to optimize communication accuracy even when network conditions change such as the occurrence of node failures.

 ## 🧪 MolComEnv
-A custom environment using the Gymnasium libray, it simulates a molecular communication channel with dynamically changing conditions.
+A custom environment using the Gymnasium libray, it simulates a molecular communication channel with changing conditions.

 Nodes can become inactive during an episode which includes eight iterations by default.